-Total chlorine residual was above the objective at ME-CC in Event 1 and ME-SCR in Event 2 (DNQ).
-Total chlorine residual is only a Permit requirement for ME-CC and was not analyzed at the other sites during Event 1 so a cause or contribute relationship is unknown but unlikely as chlorine tends to break down during aeration and UV exposure, such as that which occurs during stormwater transport.
-A matrix interference or undocumented laboratory error is suspected since the ME-CC sample is part of a composite that is representative of approximately one million cubic feet of river water.
-The laboratory analyzed for total chlorine residual by mistake at eleven sites during Event 2 and the ME-SCR result was DNQ and the MDL is 0.0075 (below BPO) so the result is an estimated value and the concentration could be below the BPO.
-The other sites in the watershed during this event were all below the BPO so there is not a cause or contribute relationship.
+Total chlorine residual was above the objective during all three wet events at ME-CC.
+Total chlorine residual is only a Permit requirement for ME-CC and was not analyzed at the outfalls so a cause or contribute relationship is unknown but is unlikely as chlorine tends to break down during aeration and UV exposure, such as that which occurs during stormwater transport.
+The level of chlorine residual is unexpected, as the ME-CC sample is part of a composite that is representative of approximately two to four million cubic feet of river water.
+A matrix interference may be occurring during sample analysis.
 Sources of chlorine can include municipal drinking water, chemical treatment facilities, food and paper industries, swimming pools, and irrigation.